Skip To Main Content

 Most importantly, our students see their teachers as partners in their academic journey.
 Middle School students demonstrate their ability to understand and articulate their academic strengths and areas for growth during bi-annual student-led conferences, and they formulate action plans to improve academic performance, gaining confidence in the process of learning.

-Our students leave UPrep's private Middle School program poised and positioned as collaborative, confident, self-advocating learners.
+Our students leave UPrep's Middle School program poised and positioned as collaborative, confident, self-advocating learners.
 We invite you to learn more about our Middle School curriculum by browsing our website.

-Get to know Director of Middle School Susie Wu.
+UPrep Director of Middle School Brian Johnson

 Distinctions